 - 4 teaspoons curry paste (Additional chilli depending upon how hot you like it)

 - 1 pint coconut milk or creamed coconut.

 This Thai green curry tastes great the following day, or can also be frozen.
-If you freeze – Don’t add the beans.
+If you freeze – defrost and heat through thoroughly.
+Don’t add the beans.
 They can be added when you reheat.